Prepare For Your Visit

 Your neurologist usually leads your healthcare team.
 He or she works with you and other OHSU Brain Institute team members to develop the best treatment plan for you.
 Our staff will help coordinate your appointments, tests and treatments, including visits to other OHSU doctors or clinics.
 If you or your loved one have brain surgery, a neurosurgeon will do the surgery.

 During all stages of your diagnosis and treatment, your OHSU Brain Institute team will stay in close contact with your primary care doctor or other primary care provider.
 If you have an OHSU primary care provider, they have access to your electronic medical records and can see them 24 hours a day, seven days a week.

 When your doctor schedules you for an office visit, procedure, or hospital stay at OHSU, we try to contact you before you come to get basic information, such as your name, address and insurance information.
 This is called pre-registration.
-You can also pre-register online.

 If you are having surgery, you may have an appointment in the OHSU Pre-Admit Testing clinic.
 During this visit you will be directed to the admitting desk where an admitting representative will pre-register you for your surgery.
-If you are being admitted for a hospital visit and would like to pre-register in person, you may do so at the main Admitting Office, located on the 9th floor of OHSU Hospital.
-You can also call to pre-register at 503 494-2443 and leave a message on the pre-registration answering service.

 Arriving for your hospital stay

 You need someone to bring you to the hospital.
 Your driver may park free in the patient parking garage under the Physicians Pavilion on the day you come and the day you go home.
 You may also take a Tri-Met bus or taxi to the hospital.

 To find your way to and around OHSU, visit Getting to OHSU.